Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Numerical Simulations

 \section{Numerical Simulations}

-In this section we provide two sets of experimental results to support and demonstrate the previous developments.
-As the standpoint of this work is to demonstrate near minimax error rates are achievable when applying the proposed scheme to heavy-tailed data, the first set of simulations aim to validate the obtained error rates.
+In this section we provide two sets of experimental results to support and demonstrate our theoretical developments.
+The first set of our simulations is devoted to validate our major standpoint that near minimax rates are achievable in quantized heavy-tailed settings.
 Then, the second set of results are presented to illustrate the crucial role played by the appropriate dither (i.e., triangular dither for covariate, uniform dither for response) before uniform quantization.
-For the importance of data truncation we refer to the relatively complete simulations in \cite{fan2021shrinkage}, which includes three estimation problems in this work and contrasts the estimations with or without the data truncation.
+For the importance of data truncation we refer to in \cite[Sect.
+5]{fan2021shrinkage}, which includes three estimation problems in this work and contrasts the estimations with or without the data truncation.

-\subsection{(Near) minimax error rates}
+\subsection{(Near) Minimax Error Rates}

 Each data point in our results is set to be the mean value of $50$ or $100$ independent trials.